 Don’t get me wrong, there are strategies to grow your email list that really do work- and I will get there right after I share with you the two things you need to STOP doing today so you can simplify your life AND grow your email list and business way faster.

-1. Social media is NOT for growing your email list or attracting new customers.
+1. Social media is NOT the best way to grow your email list.

 Yes, that’s right.
 I said it.
 Well, what is it for then?
 Social media is good for connecting with customers you already have, sharing good customer experiences, and increasing brand awareness.
 So, social media is useful in your business for:

 - creating returning customers out of existing ones

 - getting testimonials out to a wider audience